-In 2015, according to The National Institutes of Health (NIH), there were approximately 15 million alcoholics in the US–with estimates suggesting that up to 10 million of them suffered from the most common neurological complication associated with alcoholism, painful small fiber peripheral neuropathy.
-As previously discussed, the toxic effects of alcohol on intestinal thiamine (vitamin B1) transporter molecules act to inhibit the absorption of dietary/water soluble thiamine.
+In 2015, according to The National Institutes of Health (NIH), there were approximately 15 million alcoholics in the US–with estimates suggesting that up to 10 million of them suffered from painful small fiber peripheral neuropathy, the most common neurological complication associated with alcoholism.
+As previously discussed, the toxic effects of alcohol on intestinal thiamine (vitamin B1) transporter molecules act to inhibit the absorption of dietary/water soluble vitamin B1.
 This leads to thiamine deficiency and contributes to alcoholic peripheral neuropathy and cognitive impairment.
 Benfotiamine, a lipid soluble form of vitamin B1, is absorbed from the gut via passive diffusion and, as such, reverses vitamin B1 deficiency in alcoholics even in the presence of damaged thiamine transporter molecules.
 It is an excellent treatment choice to safely reverse vitamin B1 deficiency and neuropathic symptoms in alcoholics.*